The following information answers many of the common questions about Acumatica’s Amazon Connector and our Managed Availability Program.

 At the bottom we provide a link to sign up for managed availability.
 This does not commit you to anything.
 Only let’s us know you’re interested and we’ll grant you access to additional information.

-- The Acumatica Amazon Connector works with 22R1 and 22R2
+- The Acumatica Amazon Connector works with 22R2 and beyond

 - The solution focuses on order management and recording Amazon Fees